 - Travel Medical Insurance - Coverage under medical plans typically can be used in two ways: relief of pain or as a result of an injury.
 These coverage options will vary per plan.
 Also, it can often be listed as secondary insurance, which we address later on.

-As with medical insurance, you may want to call your dental insurance provider prior to buying your travel insurance in order to find out what kind of coverage, if any, they offer when you’re traveling abroad.
-Some dental insurance providers may cover all or some of your expenses for emergency treatments away from home, but others may not extend any benefits to you.
-If you are not covered for any dental services outside of your home country, you’ll need a travel insurance policy that offers primary coverage for dental emergencies, while a secondary coverage policy will work fine if you are entitled to a portion of your benefits while traveling.
+We recommend that you call your private dental insurance provider before buying your travel insurance to understand what kind of coverage, if any, they offer when you are traveling abroad.
+Some providers may cover all or some of your expenses for emergency dental treatment away from home, but others may not cover any.